If you are a writer who’s ever pitched a novel, or simply googled insight into the publishing industry, chances are you’ve heard this before.

 There are worse things than dying from the Plague.
 You could survive it and be forced to become a Mercy Killer #YA #NA

 The Governor’s son has a new GF.
 She looks sweet, but she isn’t.
-She’s a mind reading blade-wielding gypsy with a dark past #YA #NA
+She’s a mind reading blade-wielding vagabond with a dark past #YA #NA

 I walked away for a few hours, refusing to obsessively refresh twitter all day.
 I’m not an amazing pitch doctor and I know it.
 Why stress?